Mattaponi: Upper Mattaponi Tribe

 The Upper Mattaponi Tribe were a band settled on the upper reaches of the Mattaponi River.
 They did not belong to the reservation, and were organized around a lead family of Adams.
 Their founder was likely James Adams, who acted as an interpreter between the Mattaponi and English from 1702 to 1727.
 The settlement in the 19th century was recorded as Adamstown.
 The Upper Mattaponi tribe did not have separate recognition until 1921.
 However, the members of this tribes are descendants of a group of Indians who lived near Passaunkack during the 1700s.

 In 1921 the group organized as the Upper Mattaponi Tribe, and have been recognized by the state of Virginia.
 During the 1920s after being officially recognized, the tribe found it difficult to maintain their culture and identity.
 The state Racial Integrity Act of 1924 banned interracial marriage in the state of Virginia.
-The subsequent legislation required racial identification on birth certificates and marriage certificates and, in an effort at suppression of African Americans, many Upper Mattaponi were reclassified as black in official records because of being of mixed race.
+The subsequent legislation required racial identification on birth certificates and marriage certificates and, in an effort at suppression of African Americans, many Upper Mattaponi were reclassified as Black in official records because of being of mixed race.
 At the time there was disregard for how people identified culturally.
 As a result, their continuity as a people was disrupted by records being inaccurate.

-In 1942 the Upper Mattaponi built the Indian River View Church, the heart of their Baptist community.
+In 1942 the Upper Mattaponi built the Indian View Baptist Church, the heart of their faith community.
 Next door is the Sharon Indian School.
 The original one-room school was built in 1917.
 Before then Mattaponi children were educated with the Pamunkey, with whom they were long linked by colonial and state governments.
 The school was replaced with an eight-room structure in 1952.
 It closed in the 1960s with the end of official state racial segregation in public schools.
 The state returned the school to the tribe's jurisdiction and use in 1987.
 They now use it as a community center.

 In January 2022, the Upper Mattaponi Tribe purchased its first official unit of tribal housing, located in Central Garage, Virginia.

 Mollie Holmes Adams, named one of the Virginia Women in History for 2010, was a member of the Upper Mattaponi Tribe.